- Accreditation: Institution of Chemical Engineers

 - in recognition of your current industry experience

-You'll get the from studying the course part-time over three or four years, distance learning.
+You'll get the remaining credits from studying the course part-time over three or four years, distance learning.

 What you'll study